MOTORIST/shri-2020-homework-node-build-agent/README.md

 rename .env.example to .env
 ```

-NOTE!
-If set ENV=dev, build server events will be displayed.
+**NOTE!
+If set ENV=dev, build server events will be displayed.**
+**NOTE!
+If you want to run command in docker container checkout to docker branch (you must install docker and docker-compose).**

 ## Usage <a name = "usage"></a>